ika4422/simple-word-generator/README.md

 C            |Consonant

 For example, `*C,V,C` defines a syllable as optionally having a starting vowel, always a vowel and always a final consonant.

+In addition, when declaring an optional phoneme you can add a decimal value between 0.0 and 1.0 to indicate that phonemes chance of generation, e.g. `0.35*C` declares an optional consonant with a 35% chance of being generated, or `0.8*V` declares an optional vowel with an 80% chance of being generated.
+A full example would be: `0.25*C,V,0.8*C`.

 ### Constraints Probability
 This determines the default probability for an optional phoneme to be included, a value of 0.0 means that no optional phonemes will be generated while one of 1.0 means that optional phonemes will always be generated.